mikenizo808/How-To-Crypto-Mine-for-Monero-XMR-on-Ubuntu-20.04-with-XMRig/README.md

 Not needed, but you can optionally install the `Monero CLI`.
 This can be skipped if using the `Monero GUI` version.

 To download the `Monero CLI` (if desired) navigate to the same downloads page as the GUI version (just scroll to bottom to find it):

-*Reminder: For GUI or CLI downloads, be sure to use `v0.17.2.3` or greater, since there were major bugfixes in this release.
-The latest release is `v0.17.3.1` at the time of this writing.*

 ## Launch the Monero GUI
 You can just launch it from your downloads or home drive wherever you placed it.
 However, you might want to move the bits to a standard location such as `opt`.